gpuweb/gpuweb/proposals/subgroup-matrix.md

 ```

 **Preconditions**:<br>
-T is a subgroup matrix type with component type C and scalar shader type S.<br>
+T is a subgroup matrix type with component type C.<br>
-A is an array with a scalar or vector numeric type, SA.<br>
+A is an array with an element type SA.<br>
+SA is scalar or vector numeric type.<br>
 AS is storage or workgroup.<br>
 AM is write or read_write.